HILL AIR FORCE BASE, Utah --

-As commander of the Ogden ALC, Gibbs will lead a team of approximately 8,500 personnel who perform depot repair, overhaul, and modification of the A-10, C-130, F-16, F-22, F-35 and T-38 aircraft, the Minuteman intercontinental ballistic missile system, and a wide range of commodities, including landing gear, wheels and brakes, rocket motors, air munitions and guided bombs, photonics equipment, training devices, software, electronics, avionics, instruments, hydraulics, power systems and other aerospace components.
+As commander of the Ogden ALC, Bell will lead a team of approximately 8,500 personnel who perform depot repair, overhaul, and modification of the A-10, C-130, F-16, F-22, F-35 and T-38 aircraft, and a wide range of commodities, including landing gear, wheels and brakes, rocket motors, air munitions and guided bombs, photonics equipment, training devices, software, electronics, avionics, instruments, hydraulics, power systems and other aerospace components.

-Gibbs is coming to Hill from Scott Air Force Base, Illinois, where he served as director of logistics, engineering and force protection for Air Mobility Command.
-He was responsible for policy, guidance, training and resources in support of more than 49,000 total-force logistics, civil engineering and force protection personnel.
+Bell is coming to Hill from Barksdale Air Force Base, Louisiana, where he served as director of logistics and engineering for Air Force Global Strike Command.
+He was responsible for integrating strategy, policy, resources, performance management and human capital development in support of the more than 12,800 maintenance, munitions, supply, transportation and civil engineering personnel.

 Presiding over the ceremony was Lt.
 Gen. Hawkins, Air Force Sustainment Center commander.
 The installation bid farewell to former ALC commander Brig.
 Gen. Richard Gibbs, who is retiring.